-- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation. - Where the school has a concern that a child is missing from education, it will respond in line with the statutory duties and local policies.
+- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation. - Where possible, the school/college will hold more than one emergency contact number for each pupil/student so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern.

+Where the school has a concern that a child is missing from education, it will respond in line with the statutory duties and local policies.
 Local support is available via the PRU, Inclusion and Attendance Service (PIAS).

-Elective Home Education
+Elective Home Education (EHE)